Vang Municipality (Hedmark): Name

-The municipality (originally the parish) was named after the old Vang farm (Vangr) since the first Vang Church was built there.
-The word vangr means "field" or "meadow".
-Since the municipal consolidation in 1992, the name Øvre Vang is used locally as the common name for the area outside the town of Hamar that was once part of the old municipality of Vang.
+The municipality (originally the parish) is named after the old Vang farm (Vangr) since the first Vang Church was built there.
+The name is identical to the word vangr which means "meadow" or "field".
+Since the municipal consolidation in 1992, the name Øvre Vang (meaning "upper Vang") is used locally as the common name for the area outside the town of Hamar that was once part of the old municipality of Vang.

 Churches

-The Church of Norway had one parish (sokn) within the municipality of Vang.
+The Church of Norway had one parish (sokn) within Vang Municipality.
 It is part of the Hamar domprosti (arch-deanery) in the Diocese of Hamar.

 History

 Early history

 Archeological evidence provides ties between the Vendel era culture in Uppland and Vang in the period from 600 to 800 AD.
 Most notable is finding of a fine examples of a Vendel Culture style ring sword in Vang burial mounds; each sword's hilt is adorned with a heavy gold ring upon which oaths were sworn.
 The use of the ring sword is also mentioned in Beowulf and the Eddas.

 Åker gård (Aaker farm) in Vang was the site of an ancient Thing (ting) place; it was there that King Magnus I agreed to share power with his uncle Harald Hardråde and the two became co-rulers.
 In the 11th century the Thing was moved to Eidsvol.

 Åker remained a king's farm during the Viking period, as well as a local headquarters for the military.
 At the end of the Hannibal War, General Georg von Reichwein was granted Åker gård as his residence.
 During the following years it continued to be the residence of senior military officers.
-Jørgen Otto Brockenhuus, founder of the Brockenhuss –Schack family, resided there in the early 18th century.
+Jørgen Otto Brockenhuus, founder of the Brockenhuss–Schack family, resided there in the early 18th century.